Getting to the Quartier des spectacles

 Getting here by bike

-With its bike paths and 9 BIXI stations, the Quartier is easily accessible by bike.
+With its bike paths and more than 20 BIXI stations, the Quartier is easily accessible by bike.

 Boulevard De Maisonneuve (east-west)